Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/09-react-native/README.md

 - h1-6
 - input

-These while not standard HTML tags are available via the 'react-native' package.
+Here are some of the component/tags available via the 'react-native' package.

 - View
 - Text